|Nutritional Guidelines (per serving)|

 What makes this sauce appealing is that it's quite quick and easy to make, in particular, because it uses oyster sauce and chili garlic paste, both of which are bottled and available for purchase at Japanese or other Asian grocery stores.
 Both of these sauces are worth adding to your list of essential ingredients to keep in the refrigerator.

-This sauce takes about 10 minutes to prepare and begins with sauteed sweet onions in sesame oil, then the addition of flavor enhancing ingredients.
 The soy sauce and sugar are added last so that the soy sauce does not reduce and become salty.
 Depending on your preference, add more or less sugar to create a savory sweet sauce.
-I prefer a savory sauce and therefore used only a hint of sugar in the recipe below.

 Only a small amount of the sauce is needed to season your seafood or protein.
 The onion sauce may be kept in the refrigerator for up to five days or stored in the freezer in small ice cube portions for future use.